 Greater Greensboro Open Golf Tournament: 1:13 (Boren, W.C.)

-Greensboro Chamber of Commerce: 9:13 (Letters of App.)
+Greensboro Chamber of Commerce: 9:2 (Letters of Appreciation)

 Greensboro College: 1:40 (Gobbel)